autolab/Autolab/docs/lab-hooks.md

 To debug the hooks, you can make use of the `ASSESSMENT_LOGGER.log(<expr>)` method to print output into the lab's `log.txt` file.

+!!!
+Danger "Function Arity"
+    When defining the hooks below, be sure that they take the correct number of arguments.
+    Failure to do so might leave your assessment in a hard-to-recover state.

 ## Modify Submission Score

 Hook: `modifySubmissionScores`